Brand Names: Periactin

 - fast or pounding heartbeats;

 - easy bruising or bleeding;

-- pale or yellowed skin, dark colored urine, fever, or unusual weakness.
+- pale or yellowed skin, dark colored urine, fever, weakness.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.